section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 ### Implementing AWS S3 functionalities on a Node.js GraphQL API

-AWS is a subsidiary of amazon offering cloud computing services.
+Amazon Web Services(AWS) is a subsidiary of Amazon offering cloud computing services.
 The services revolve around storage, application, and infrastructure.
 S3 is the storage service provided by AWS.
-Node.js SDK from AWS enables one to access functionalities offered by the platform from a Node.js application.
-GraphQL on the other hand is a server-side runtime for executing queries based on a type system defined on the data providing a query language.
+Node.js SDK (Software Development Kit) from AWS enables one to access functionalities offered by the platform, from a Node.js application.
+GraphQL on the other hand, is a server-side runtime for executing queries based on a type system defined on the data providing a query language.

 ### Goals

-In this article we will:

-- Implement basic s3 functionalities using Node.js AWS SDK.
+In this article, we will implement the following s3 functionalities using Node.js AWS SDK:

+- Creating an s3 bucket.

+- Fetching created s3 buckets.

+- Uploading a single object to an s3 bucket.

+- Uploading multiple objects to an s3 bucket.

+- Fetching uploaded objects from an s3 bucket.

+- Deleting a single object from an s3 bucket.

+- Deleting multiple objects from an s3 bucket.

+- Deleting an s3 bucket.

 ### Prerequisites